SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     gcloud compute ssh --zone <zone> <name> --project <project-id>
     ```

-    You can always see the exact command that you need to run to `ssh` to an VM by selecting the
+    You can always see the exact command that you need to run to `ssh` to a VM by selecting the
     `View gcloud command` option in the Compute Engine overview (see image below).

     <figure markdown>
     ![Image](../figures/gcp_ssh_command.png){ width="800"  }
     </figure>

-6. While logged into the instance, check if Python and Pytorch is installed?
+6. While logged into the instance, check if Python and Pytorch are installed.
     You should see that neither is installed.
 The VM we have only specified what
     compute resources it should have, and not what software should be in it.
 We
-    can fix this by starting VMs based on specific docker images (its all coming together).
+    can fix this by starting VMs based on specific docker images (it's all coming together).

-    1. `gcp` Comes with a number of ready-to-go images for doing deep learning.
+    1. `gcp` Comes with several ready-to-go images for doing deep learning.
         More info can be found [here](https://cloud.google.com/deep-learning-containers/docs/choosing-container).
         Try, running this line: